-It is not necessary for a crime to have been investigated by the Police Department, Campus Judicial Educator or Title IX Coordinator for inclusion in the Annual Security Report.
+It is not necessary for a crime to have been investigated by the Police Department, Office of Student Conduct or Title IX Coordinator for inclusion in the Annual Security Report.

 A finding of guilt or responsibility is not needed to include the reported crime in the Annual Security Report.